 What About The Fillings?

 The best part of this recipe is it is completely customizable and versatile and most filling combinations are super nutritious!
+That is how we make it a renal diet snack.

 You can put any vegetables your heart desires, the most popular veggies to use are carrots, cucumber, bean sprouts, lettuce but the options are endless.
 Bell peppers, cabbage, radish, green onions and avocados are all great additions as well, choose veggies that are fresh and have a nice crunch.